 So how do we bring this focus back to the center of the Christian wedding?
 Do we set up guidelines for wedding ceremonies in our churches that keep out the secular and focus on the holy?
 This would certainly be wise.
 However, I think it begins long before the wedding day gets there, before the planning of the ceremony, and even before the engagement or dating.
 It begins with churches teaching from Scripture what a wedding and a marriage are supposed to be.

-From the time they see their first movie, the minds of our sons and daughters are filled with the world’s ideas of marriage.
+From the time they see their first movie, the world’s ideas of marriage will fill the minds of our sons and daughters.
 Therefore, we ought to be more diligent to fill them with the picture of marriage that we see in the Word of God.

-Let us teach young women that the wedding day is a continuation of the first wedding ever performed, where the Lord brought the woman to the man as the perfect helper fit for him.
+Let us teach young women that the wedding day is a continuation of the first wedding ever performed.
+A continuation of where the Lord brought the woman to the man as the perfect helper fit for him.
 Let’s teach young men that when they see their bride, the feeling in their heart should be “This at last is bone of my bones and flesh of my flesh!”
 (Gen 2:23).
-Let’s teach them that this union is a covenant, a relationship consisting of promises that are never meant to be broken.
+Let’s teach them that this union is a covenant, consisting of promises that are never meant to be broken.

-If we are faithful to teach what marriage is from God’s Word, then our weddings may (by the grace of God) better reflect Scripture instead of the movie screen.
-Perhaps the language, music, and imagery that Christians choose to incorporate into their ceremony will proclaim that this is no mere party, nor is it a formality, but rather a holy moment.
+If we are faithful to teach what marriage is from God’s Word, then our weddings may better reflect Scripture.
+Perhaps the imagery that Christians choose to incorporate into their ceremony will proclaim that this is no mere party.
+Nor is it a formality, but rather a holy moment.
 It is a time when two redeemed people ask for God’s grace as they make a covenant with each other—before God—that they will reflect the covenant love of Christ for the church.

-Perhaps by filling young people with the Word of God, weddings will be less about self-focused sentiment and more about the truth that our marriages are from God’s creative hand, that they continue by His loving grace, and that they exist unto His great glory!
+Perhaps by filling young people with the Word of God, Christian weddings will be less about self-focused sentiment and more about the truth that our marriages are from God’s creative hand.
+That they continue by His loving grace, and that they exist unto His great glory!